aws/graph-notebook/README.md

   "neo4j": {
     "username": "neo4j",
     "password": "password",
-    "auth": true
+    "auth": true,
+    "database": ""
   }
 }
 ```

 Ensure that you also specify the `%%oc bolt` option when submitting queries to the Bolt endpoint.
-Likewise, do not specify the `bolt` option if you are querying the HTTP endpoint(`"port": 7474`).

 To setup a new local Neo4J Desktop database for use with the graph notebook, check out the [Neo4J Desktop User Interface Guide](https://neo4j.com/developer/neo4j-desktop/).